 Following a period of initial accreditation, all MSc programmes are reviewed on a five-year cycle of re-accreditation.
-This is an opportunity to reflect on ongoing curriculum developments, review the accumulation of minor changes and quality enhancements, external drivers and ensure the programme continues to meet the current IBMS criteria for MSc programme accreditation.
+This is an opportunity to reflect on ongoing curriculum developments, review the accumulation of minor changes and quality enhancements, external drivers and scientific advancements that should be included to ensure the programme continues to meet the current IBMS criteria for MSc programme accreditation.

-SECTION 1: PROGRAMME RE-ACCREDITATION PROCESS
+SECTION 1: PROGRAMME ACCREDITATION PROCESS

-The re-accreditation process and guidance are facilitated through the IBMS Education Office, and all communication should be through this route unless otherwise specified.
+Accreditation is facilitated through the IBMS Education Office and all communication should be addressed to education@ibms.org unless otherwise specified.

-Re-accreditation will normally be conducted following submission of all required documentation electronically.
-This documentation will be reviewed by an IBMS panel (including the IBMS Education Lead, an academic representative and a professional representative), followed by on-site (or online) meetings with the academic team, students and employers.
+Accreditation will be conducted following electronic submission of all required documentation.
+This documentation will be reviewed by an IBMS panel (including the IBMS Education Lead, an academic representative and an HCPC-registered professional representative), followed by an on-site visit, for meetings with senior leaders (e.g. Head of School, Dean of the Faculty and / or quality managers or the senior leadership team of the university), the programme delivery team, students (from the most similar programme) and employers.